The Department of Chemistry offers two undergraduate degree programs, the bachelor of science (B.S.) and the bachelor of arts (B.A.).

 A Chemical Sciences Track (the "Yellow Track") is part of the Environmental Science degree program.
 A B.S. degree in Environmental Chemical Sciences is a good choice for students who want to combine their interests in environmental science and chemistry.
 The Environmental Chemical Sciences track will provide the necessary training for entry level positions requiring a basic understanding of chemical principles and a working knowledge of basic chemical concepts applied in the environment.
 The programs will train students for employment opportunities in the fields of environmental science and environmental chemistry.
 The program will also serve as a strong foundation for those desiring to pursue graduate education in environmental chemistry.

 Chemistry majors can obtain a license to teach in elementary and/or secondary schools by completing the requirements of the College of Education's Teacher Education Program (TEP).
-Consult the Office of Student Services for more details.
+Consult the College of Education Academic Advising for more details.
 Mathematics majors (B.A. or B.S.) can also specialize in chemistry by fulfilling the Department of Mathematics “Program C” requirements.
 Information about the program is available on the department website.